Skip to main content

 User scopeDomain restrictionsVisible resources

-- All connections.
+- All cross-domain connections.

-- All connections.
+- All cross-domain connections.

-Operates IoT network in USA for the Smart Building use-caseUSA, Smart Building- Base stations, devices and multicast groups associated with the USA/East-Coast domain or the USA/West-Coast domain, and the Smart Building domain.
+Operates IoT network in USA for the Smart Building use-caseUSA, Smart BuildingBase stations, devices, multicast groups and connections associated with the USA/East-Coast domain or the USA/West-Coast domain, and the Smart Building domain.

-- All connections.
+- All cross-domain connections.

-- All connections.
+- All cross-domain connections.

 Interaction with user's roles

-When domain restrictions are defined for a non-Administrator user, the access rights granted by the user's roles only apply to the resources matching the domain restrictions.
+When domain restrictions are defined for a non-administrator user, the access rights granted by the user's roles only apply to the resources matching the domain restrictions.
 All other resources are not accessible at all.

 • Base stations added by the user must match his/her domain restrictions to be successfully provisioned in the system.
 In other words, a user is not authorized to add a resource that does not comply with its own domain restrictions, otherwise this same user will not be able to access it afterwards.